 What is a peptic ulcer?

-with their entire lives.
 Treatment cures most ulcers.
-And symptoms go away
+And symptoms usually go away quickly.

 What causes peptic ulcers?